-Urgent requests for admission outside normal working hours are considered according to individual need and availability of beds.
+Urgent requests for admission between 4.30pm and 8.30am are considered according to individual need and availability of beds.
 Out of hours admissions will only be arranged following full discussion between the Hospice Doctor, Nurse in Charge and the patient's GP or hospital Consultant.

 Referral Procedures for Home Support, Admission and Support & Therapy Centre Attendance

-Referrals may be made by telephone, fax, post or by using SystmOne tasks
+Referrals may be made by telephone, by secure email or by using SystmOne tasks

 All referrers will be asked for as much information as possible with particular emphasis upon the patient’s identified SPC needs and the level of support required.
 Where referrals contain insufficient information or lack clarity the referrer will be contacted for further information before any contact is made with the patient